top of page

 NASA

-Mjölnir has the potential to be an expendable NASA OTS evolving into a lunar lander and a fully reusable OTS.
+Bifröst has the potential to evolve from a transfer stage into a lunar lander - and ultimately a refuelable and fully re-usable OTS.
 From LEO a 3,000 lb gross OTS can deploy a 400 lb payload to GEO and over 200 lbs to any location in cislunar space, including Earth escape velocity.

 Military